pablodecm/phd_thesis/src/104_chapter_4.md

 layer, which transforms a variable-size input to fixed-size embedding.
-The fixed-size outputs after the recurrent layer, as well as a set of 15 global jet variables, are feed into a 6-layer dense network with 100 (200 for the first layer) cells with ReLu activation functions per layer.
+The fixed-size outputs after the recurrent layer, as well as a set of 15 global jet variables, are feed into a 6-layer dense network with 100 (200 for the first layer) cells with ReLU activation functions per layer.

 A total of six mutually exclusive output categories are considered based on the generator-level